CuBoulder/express_documentation/docs/convert_backdrop_modules.md

 You can follow https://api.backdropcms.org/converting-modules-from-drupal to start converting a module.
 No surprises here.
 There are also example blog posts to look at: https://www.lullabot.com/articles/porting-drupal-7-modules-to-backdrop.
 If you want to start a blog post about your journey, go ahead.
 The blog needs fresh content.

+### Adding The Module To GitHub

+Once you have a start on a module, you can add it to the CU Boulder organization on GitHub.
+Create a repo with "backdrop-" and then the name of the Drupal 7 module.
+Also, remember to add the organization user to the repo or other people can't edit things.

 ### Running The Tests

 A lot of modules will have SimpleTests written for them.
 You can run those via the Backdrop admin UI on "admin/config/development/testing" once you turn on the Testing module.
 Running the tests can identify problems in the code base.